genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/10_setting_genesis_rules.md

 :::

 ### Conclusion
-This concludes generating reports for the positions application.
+Taht's it.
+You have now see how to generate reports for the positions application.